top of page

 Neural mechanisms governing taste memory in the fruit fly

 We are currently investigating neural circuits governing feeding behavior and taste memory in the fly.
-In collaboration with Pavel Masek, we have identified a dopamine modulated circuit that controls the formation of aversive taste memory.
+We have identified a dopamine modulated circuit that controls the formation of aversive taste memory.
 In addition, we have characterized the taste of fatty acids and identified novel fatty acid receptors in flies.

 Investigating the genetic basis of sleep through experimental evolution